What is Bitcoin? A Complete Beginner’s Guide

 Congratulations, you now know more about Bitcoin than 99% of the people around you!
 That wasn’t so hard, was it?
-As you can see, above all Bitcoin was designed with one thing in mind: To provide you a secure and private way to gain back control over your money.
+As you can see, above all, Bitcoin was designed with one thing in mind: To provide you with a secure and private way to gain back control over your money.

-If you want to dig even deeper into how Bitcoin works there are additional posts about Bitcoin mining, Bitcoin wallets, how to buy Bitcoins and more.
-The revolution of money began in 2009 and these days we are seeing it change money as we know it.
+If you want to dig even deeper into how Bitcoin works, we have additional posts about Bitcoin mining, Bitcoin wallets, how to buy Bitcoin, and more.
+The revolution of money began in 2009, and these days, we are seeing it change money as we know it.